Modern California hospital exterior with seismically rated structural columns

 OSP Certification Explained: OSHPD/HCAI Special Seismic Pre-approval

-The complete guide to OSHPD OSP, OPM, and OPA pre-approvals
+The complete guide to OSHPD OSP and OPM pre-approvals

 OSP (Special Seismic Certification Pre-approval) is a program administered by HCAI (formerly OSHPD) under the California Building Code (CBC) Chapter 16A and ASCE 7-22 Chapter 13.
 It allows manufacturers to pre-certify that their equipment will remain operational during and after a Design Basis Earthquake — a mandatory requirement for any nonstructural component installed in a California acute-care hospital, skilled nursing facility, or correctional treatment center where the importance factor Ip = 1.5.